naver/fixture-monkey/content/en/docs/v0.4/Release Notes/_index.md

 title: "Release Notes"
 weight: 6
 ---
+### 0.4.12
+* Add supporting complex generic types
+* Add a condition to not include control characters when creating String values when importing `javax-validation`, `jakarta-validation` module

 ### 0.4.11
 * Add `set` for lists in concrete classes that inherits an abstract class
 * Add generating an abstract circular-reference object